konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 ## Cert manager

-The access to the web admin interface of KRE and all the endpoints that are exposed to the end users required of a minimun level of security, this is the reason why add a piece to automate the management of the lifecycle of all required certificates.
+The access to the web admin interface of KRE and all the endpoints that are exposed to the end users required of a minimum level of security, this is the reason why add a piece to automate the management of the lifecycle of all required certificates.

-Cert Manager allow to create certificates just with some configuration on the deployment process, and manage the lifecycle of those, updating those when expired without any human interaction.
+Cert Manager allow creating certificates just with some configuration on the deployment process, and manage the lifecycle of those, updating those when expired without any human interaction.
 Moreover, with the use of `DNS01` challenge method can be created certificates for environment that are not exposed to Internet behind a firewall in a private network.

 In order to install Cert Manager we are going to use the official Helm chart.
-Below are the commands to deploy it within the Kubernetes namespace `cert-manager`, be aware that this is just a convention, you can deploy it in the namespace where you feel more confortable.
+Below are the commands to deploy it within the Kubernetes namespace `cert-manager`, be aware this is just a convention, you can deploy it in the namespace where you feel more comfortable.

 ```bash
 kubectl create namespace cert-manager --dry-run -o yaml | kubectl apply -f -